Chapter 16 : Love rule #15

 “It’s to absorb the copious amounts of water in your lungs, to lessen your concussion, bring down overall swelling and give your body much needed nutrients.
 With your current state of health, I’m impressed you’re even awake.
 Broken bones, hypothermia and concussion will keep you here for a good long time.”

-The next sleep was a healing sleep, and I woke up feeling better than I’d felt in a very long time.
+The healer handed me one last potion and before I knew it, my head fell back against the pillows and I passed out.
+It was a healing sleep, and I woke up feeling better than I’d felt in a very long time.
 The only thing distracting me was the gnawing hunger in my belly, and my hip bones sticking through the thin bed sheet.
 I fingered them wonderingly, and shook my head in amazement.

 “Healer Rivers?”
 I called out, unsure if I was meant to be moving.
 I felt good though.
-It still hurt to breathe deeply, and my head was throbbing, but it was definitely an overall improvement.
+The IV was still in my arm and it still hurt to breathe deeply, but it was definitely an overall improvement.
 The light outside the windows told me it was early morning, perhaps the crack of dawn.

 “Yes, Rose?” she asked, sticking her head through the curtain pulled around my bed.